rhk7913/docker.github.io/index.md

 Afterwards, you should be able to make a WordPress page!

-This was my created WordPress page on the VM:
+This was my created WordPress page on my VM:

 ![Ubuntu 64-bit (2)-2022-11-10-14-56-18](https://user-images.githubusercontent.com/114512130/201204212-6f8f0582-ada6-4670-a5e4-c295fdbc6eac.png)

-This was my created WordPress page outside of my VM:
+This was my created WordPress page outside of my VM on my normal Firefox browser:

 ![Website](https://user-images.githubusercontent.com/114512130/201203264-a95f1ffe-f2de-425f-adc3-f0b6d730da5a.png)